uwegeercken/datagenerator2/README.md

 from the word list might get a slightly higher weight value.
 If weight definitions are assigned in a way that the remaining percentage for the other values is less than 1 percent an error occurs.

 ## Processing steps
 First, the given yaml configuration file is analyzed for its correctness.
-The fields/attributes for which to generate random data are processed sequentially and build a row of data.
+After that the value for each field is generated and then transformed (if any transformation options are specified) .The fields are processed sequentially and build a row of data.
 The tool generates the desired number of rows.

 The data is then generated and stored in a local duckdb instance.
 The data types specified in the yaml configuration are used to defined the data types of the duckdb table which is created.